-Gasoline direct-injection (GDI) engine has evolved as a solution to meet current demands of automotive industry.
-Benefits of a GDI engine includes higher fuel economy, good response, and lower cold start emissions.
-But it suffers from problems like combustion instabilities, misfires, and fuel wall impingement.
-This study focusses on implementing the gasoline direct-injection technology in a small bore engine where problems mentioned above are more predominant.
-Effects of fuel injection on in-cylinder flow, turbulence, mixture distribution and wall impingement are analyzed.
+Gasoline direct-injection (GDI) engines have evolved as a solution to meet the current demands of the automotive industry.
+Benefits of a GDI engine include good fuel economy, good transient response, and low cold start emissions.
+However, they suffer from problems, like combustion instability, misfire, and impingement of fuel on in-cylinder surfaces.
+Therefore, to highlight the influence of fuel injection timing on in-cylinder flow, turbulence, mixture distribution and wall impingement, a computational study is conducted on a small-bore GDI engine.
 Results showed that air motion inside the engine cylinder is influenced by direct-injection of fuel, with considerable variation in turbulent kinetic energy at the time of injection.
-Due to charge cooling effect, the mixture density was increased by about 10.8% and trapped mass by about 9.5%.
-A significant drop (about 100 0C) in mean in-cylinder temperature was observed with direct-injection of fuel compared to the case without injection, with further variation based on injection timing.
-Fuel distribution near the spark plug, and fuel impingement on in-cylinder surfaces were carefully evaluated.
-An early injection timing of 80 crank angle degree after intake top dead center was found to give the best fuel distribution and minimum wall impingement.
-In-cylinder turbulence at spark timing was also found to be higher for above-mentioned injection timing.
-Overall, the increased turbulence and trapped mass, and decrease in in-cylinder temperature indicated the potential of increasing the thermal efficiency and power density in a GDI engine.
+Due to the charge cooling effect, mixture density and trapped mass were increased by about 10.8% and 9.5%, respectively.
+A significant drop in mean in-cylinder temperature (about 100-degree Celsius) was observed with direct-injection of fuel as compared to the case without injection, with further variation based on injection timing.
+Fuel distribution near the spark plug and fuel impingement on in-cylinder surfaces are carefully evaluated.
+An early injection at 80 crank angle degree after top dead center of intake provided the best fuel distribution and minimum wall impingement.
+At the time of spark, in-cylinder turbulence was also found to be higher for this injection timing.
+Experimental results also indicated relatively higher brake thermal efficiency and lower emissions with early fuel injection timings, located around the mid of intake.